What is traffic management?

 If you are one of our customers using broadband for emailing, browsing, gaming and listening to music it’s highly unlikely that traffic management will apply to you.

 If you're on our 30Mbps or above unlimited services, excluding VIVID 200 Gamer or VIVID 300, you will only ever be traffic managed if you’ve been uploading a very large amount of data during peak times, and reached the limit set for your broadband tier.

-If you're on our 20Mbit or below services, you will be managed if you've been uploading or downloading a very large amount of data during peak times, and reached the limit set for your broadband tier.
+If you're on one of our legacy 20Mbps or below unlimited services, you will be managed if you've been uploading or downloading a very large amount of data during peak times, and reached the limit set for your broadband tier.

 To see in detail how our traffic management works in practice: